run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 #### --configmap-volume name=<name of configmap>,path=<path to mount> ...'

-> Configure a `Configmap` object for use in a container.
+> Mlount a `Configmap` object for use as a data volume.

 ### Network